torvalds/linux/Documentation/i2c/smbus-protocol.rst

   [S] [HostAddr] [Wr] A [DevAddr] A [DataLow] A [DataHigh] A [P]

-This is implemented in the following way in the Linux kernel:
+This is implemented in the following way in the GNU/Linux kernel:

 * I2C bus drivers which support SMBus Host Notify should report I2C_FUNC_SMBUS_HOST_NOTIFY.